DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Appendix

 \subsection{Training Details}

 We train our Trigger-DuFFin's fingerprint extractor using two NVIDIA RTX A6000 GPUs.
 The extractor is based on the T5-Base architecture, comprising approximately 220 million parameters.
 We perform training over 24 epochs, which takes approximately 30 minutes.
-The batch size is set as 24.
+The batch size is set to 24.
 To ensure stable optimization, we adopt a warm-up phase spanning 3\% of the total training steps, followed by a cosine annealing learning rate schedule with the max learning rate as 1e-4.
 Temperature values are set to 0.04 and 0.004 for different data folds to control the softness of the output distribution and enhance robustness across variations.
+We do not adopt any sample strategies to generate responses for Trigger-DuFFin and collect answers for Knowledge.
+This setting is reasonable because in the real world, users can customize their generation settings for LLMs.